nisforrnicholas/CTF-Writeups/TryHackMe/2021/LazyAdmin/README.md

 <img style="float: left;" src="screenshots/screenshot12.png">

-Annnnnnd we're in!
+And we're in!

 My first thought is to try uploading a malicious file onto the webserver, considering that we have access to all of those directories that contains those files.
-I'll try using the **php reverse shell** script that I already have stored on my computer.
+I'll try using the **php reverse shell** script that I already have stored on my computer (courtesy of pentestmonkeys).

 Looking for a point where I can upload files, I come across the **POST > CREATE** on the sidebar at the left of the dashboard.
 Clicking on it, I see a **Add File button**.
 This could be where I can upload my reverse shell script.